 Dear Parents All Over The World Everywhere,

-With prayer.
 Or shall I say: Pleading.
 Psalm 145:18 says the Lord is near to all who call on him in truth.
-One thing we all do is Google everything.
+We all Google everything.
 "Sleeping patterns."
 "Toddler schedules."
 "How to remove lice."
 One blog post I read about potty training suggested praying for your child.
 Honestly, at first I kind of laughed, but then I got so desperate after cleaning poop out of my bed that I tried it.
 I found that if I was seeking to pray for my child I was slower to anger and quicker to love.
 Shocking, I know.

-Choosing thankfulness.
 Everyone has struggles.
 Everyone deals with either cancer or fear or death or depression or debt.
 Everyone has something.
-I want to remember that even in my trials I can be grateful (Phil 4:6).
+I want to grateful even in my trials (Phil 4:6).
 Not because it's easy.
 Not because my struggles aren’t a big deal.
 Not because there is someone somewhere worse off.
-But because there is something to always be legitimately thankful for.
+But, because there is something to always be legitimately thankful for.
 There may be moments where I feel like there isn't, but there always will be.
 Can't think of anything?
-Just ask a friend.
+Ask a friend.
 Or your spouse.
-Or your child!
+Or your children.

 So here's to being faithful in the crazy . . . to finding stability in the midst of exhaustion . . . to choosing joy during 3 am potty problems . . . to not hating yourself for now using the word potty instead of toilet . . . to being thankful for small provisions like someone having paper plates delivered to your door.